 This usually pans out into three main meals and two or three snacks.
 Eating this way prevents you from skipping meals and overeating.
 It also keeps your blood sugar levels steady so energy doesn’t lag.

 6. Don’t Drink Your Calories

-High calorie drinks like specialty coffees, vitamin waters and soft drinks, on average can add an extra 400 to 500 calories a day to your intake.
+High-calorie drinks like specialty coffees, vitamin waters and soft drinks, on average can add an extra 400 to 500 calories a day to your intake.
 Choose water first, or some unsweetened tea (any flavour).
 Other clean drinks include organic milk and 100% fruit juice diluted with sparkling water.
-At Gifts Australia we have a range of different drink bottles which can be reused and keep your water clean and fresh.

 7. Walk It Off

 Regular physical activity is a must for many reasons.
 Not only does it decrease fat, strengthen and build muscle, and help you burn more energy at rest, it keeps your heart, lungs, and bones healthy and strong.